tomcam/githubmarkdown/clone.md

 ### Alter a file slightly

-* Make a trival change to a file in the project.
+Let's Make a trival change to a file in the project.
+Normally you might make a backup copy of that file just to be on the safe side.
+You don't have to do so in this case.
+The reason you don't have to is that, hey, this is Git.
+Its whole reason to exist is so that you can return a file to a previous checked-in state.
+The other reason is to illustrate `git checkout`, which blows away any changes made in the current editing session and gives you the most current checked-in version of the file.

 In this example, there are only two files: `LICENSE` and `README.md`.
 We'll bring up the `README.md` file in a text editor to view its contents.
 Here's what's in it: